carosellagiuliano-max/welltry/codex.md

 Steps:

-1. Compute total visit duration in minutes
+1. Compute total visit duration
 2. For each day in range:
-   - Determine opening intervals for salon
+   - Determine opening intervals
    - For each relevant staff:
-     - Build working intervals for that day
+     - Build working intervals
      - Subtract absences and blocked times
      - Subtract existing appointments to get free intervals
 3. For each free interval, iterate by slot_granularity:
-   - Candidate start time moves in steps
+   - Move candidate start time in steps
-   - Check if total visit duration fits in free interval
+   - Check if total visit duration fits
-   - Check min_lead_time and max_horizon rules
+   - Check lead time and horizon rules
-   - For each candidate, create a slot candidate tied to a specific staff
+   - Create slot candidate tied to staff
 4. For no preference:
-   - Aggregate slots by time, but keep underlying staff binding
+   - Aggregate slots by time, keep staff binding
-   - When user selects a time, pick one staff option and bind appointment to that staff
+   - When user selects a time, bind to one staff
-5. Sort slots by date and time, optionally by best fit
+5. Sort slots by date, then time, optional best fit

 Temporary holds and race conditions

-- When user selects a slot, create an appointment with status reserved
+- When user selects a slot, create appointment with status reserved
 - appointment has reserved_until timestamp
-- Unique index on salon_id, staff_id, start_time for status in reserved, requested or confirmed
+- Unique index on (salon_id, staff_id, starts_at) for statuses reserved, requested, confirmed
-- This index prevents two reservations of the same staff and time
-- A scheduled job clears reserved appointments that passed reserved_until and are not paid or confirmed
+- Scheduled job clears reserved appointments past reserved_until if not confirmed or paid
 - On confirmation:
-  - appointment status moves from reserved to confirmed
+  - appointment moves from reserved to confirmed
 - On failure:
-  - If payment fails and user abandons, reservation eventually expires
+  - Abandoned reservation expires

+Reservation limits

+- Limit number of active reserved appointments per customer:
+  - For example maximum of two reservations in reserved status
+- On new reservation:
+  - Server checks count of open reservations
+  - If above limit, reject with clear error

 Double booking prevention

-- Enforce unique active appointment per staff and start time via unique index
-- Wrap appointment create and status updates in transactions
-- In case of conflict, return clear error to user and force new slot selection
+- Application relies on:
+  - Slot engine to only propose free times
+  - Unique index to prevent exact double start times for staff
+- V1 does not enforce overlap prevention via Postgres Exclusion Constraint
+- Overlap prevention is guaranteed by:
+  - Slot engine logic
+  - Transactions on appointment insert

 Rules for rescheduling and cancellation

 - Reschedule allowed only if:
   - Now plus cancellation_cutoff is before appointment start
-- Cancellation allowed similarly, unless admin overrides
+- Cancellation allowed under same rule unless admin override
-- On reschedule, treat as new slot search with original rules
+- Reschedule uses same slot search engine

 Waitlist

-- waitlist_entries table models:
+- waitlist_entries:
   - salon_id
   - customer_id
   - optional preferred_staff_id
   - preferred_services
   - date_range_start and end
-  - status
+  - status such as active, notified, converted, cancelled
-- When an appointment is cancelled:
+- On cancellation:
-  - Future feature can query waitlist for matching entries and send offers
+  - Future feature can find matching waitlist entries and notify

+Resource model

+- V1 treats staff as only limiting resource
+- No explicit resource_units for chairs or devices
+- Slot engine and schema are written so resource_units and appointment resource references can be added later without rewrite

+Service flow model

+- V1 models each appointment as continuous block of time with one staff
+- Complex flows with long waiting periods and parallel customers are not modelled explicitly
+- Colour plus cut can be represented as:
+  - Single long service
+  - Or combination of services with total summed duration
+- Architecture allows segmenting services later if needed

 Implementation

-- Implement slot calculation in a dedicated module in features or lib
+- Implement slot logic in dedicated module
-- Clearly separate:
+- Separate:
-  - Data fetching functions
+  - Data fetching
-  - Pure functions that compute slots
+  - Pure slot computation functions
-- Write property based tests for slot engine:
+- Write property based tests to verify:
-  - Generate random schedules, absences and appointments
-  - Verify no overlapping bookings appear in results
-  - Verify rules like lead time and horizon
+  - No overlaps
+  - Rules respected
+  - Edge cases around buffers and absences

 --------------------------------
 6.6 Payments, deposits and no show